creasoft-dev/fundamenty/README.md

 ## Serving the Site Locally
 To build and serve locally for development
 ```
-$ ELEVENTY_ENV=development yarn build && ELEVENTY_ENV=development yarn serve:eleventy
+$ yarn build_and_serve
 ```
 If you are using `npm` you can replace `yarn build` with `npm run build`, etc.

 ## Configuring CI/CD
+This project scripts to deploy automatically on GitHub Pages and GitLab Pages.
+GitHub uses `.github\workflows\deploy-gh-pages.yml`, and GitLab uses `.gitlab-ci.yml` respectively.

-This project includes `.gitlab-ci.yml` that deploys the site on Gitlab pages.
-But you can deploy on any other SSG hosting such as GitHub pages, Netlify, [surge.sh](https://surge.sh/)
+But you can also deploy on other SSG hosting providers such Netlify, [surge.sh](https://surge.sh/)

 You may provide the following environment variables for the deployment.